Jorge Soler Player Props: Marlins vs. Twins

 |Games w/1+ RBI

-- The 8.4 strikeouts per nine innings put together by the Twins pitching staff last season ranked 20th in MLB.
+- The Twins pitching staff ranks fourth in the league with a collective 9.8 strikeouts per nine innings.

-- The Twins' 3.98 team ERA ranked 19th among all MLB pitching staffs.
+- The Twins have a 1.23 team ERA that ranks first among all MLB pitching staffs.

-- The Twins surrendered 184 total home runs last season (1.1 per game) to rank 21st in baseball.
+- Twins pitchers combine to surrender the fourth-fewest home runs in baseball (three total, 0.6 per game).

-- Maeda gets the call to start for the Twins, his first of the season.
+- Lopez (1-0) pitches for the Twins to make his second start of the season.

-- The 34-year-old right-hander makes his season debut and his first appearance in more than a year.
+- In his last appearance on Thursday, the right-hander tossed 5 1/3 scoreless innings against the Kansas City Royals while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.